IIIF/api/source/api/presentation/2.0/index.md

 {"@context": "http://iiif.io/api/presentation/{{ site.presentation_api.latest.major }}/context.json"}
 {% endhighlight %}

 Any additional fields beyond those defined in this specification _SHOULD_ be mapped to RDF predicates using further context documents.
-In this case, the enclosing object _MUST_ have its own `@context` property as the first key/value pair.
-This is _required_{: .rfc} for `service` links that embed any information beyond a `profile`.
-These contexts _MUST NOT_ redefine `profile`.
+In this case, the enclosing object _MUST_ have its own `@context` property, and it _SHOULD_ be the first key/value pair.
+This is _REQUIRED_{: .rfc} for `service` links that embed any information beyond a `profile`.
+These contexts _SHOULD NOT_ redefine `profile`.

 Clients _SHOULD_ be aware that some implementations may add an `@graph` property at the top level, which contains the object.
 This is a side effect of JSON-LD serialization, and servers _SHOULD_ remove it before sending to the client.
 The client can use the JSON-LD compaction algorithm to remove it, if present.
 <!--